space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Maybe it's been a while, a week or two, since your last pull request, and you'd like to make another.
 Before you do anything, you need to download (**pull**) the code changes from the main SS14 repository into your local repository.
 If you don't, you'll have out-of-date code and your local changes may not be accurate to how the game will actually run--you might even get **merge conflicts** when you try to PR.

 There are two ways to update your repository.
 Both methods assume you have the `upstream` remote set up properly--if not, go back to earlier in the guide.
 And of course, if you're developing for a downstream, then you'll want to substitute `upstream` for whatever you named the downstream repo in step 4, to make sure that you're working with that downstream's files instead of upstream's.
+Additionally, make sure you *always* go through the update process when switching between contributing to a fork, and contributing to upstream.

 The first method, **fetch+merge**, gives you more control but can be confusing.
 The second method, **pulling**, is simple and easy but doesn't give you much control.
 However, pulling is usually all you need.